The group of $K_1$-zero-cycles on the second generalized Severi-Brauer variety of an algebra of index 4: Introduction

 \subsection{Acknowledgments}

-The material presented in this manuscript was extracted from my thesis.
-I would like to express my sincere gratitude to my advisor, Danny Krashen, for posing this problem to me and for all of the helpful suggestions he has provided.
+I would like to express my sincere gratitude to Danny Krashen for posing this problem to me and for all of the helpful suggestions he has provided.
+I would also like to thank the anonymous referee for useful remarks and suggestions.